PlasmaStark/plasmastark.github.io/aboutmeeng.md

 This is similiar to what we do with Elliptic Curves, but it proved to be way more difficoult: EC have an interesting operation in their group structure we can exploit as an exit point of the algorithm, PC do not.
 The experiment proved partially insuccessful, it could be possible to get something out of it.

-#### Creation of a factorisation algorithm via recurrent sequences of order three
+#### Creation of a factorisation algorithm via recurrent sequences of order three.
 **From:** June 2023

 **To:** July 2023